Devcontainer Configuration Standards

 devcontainer info --workspace-folder . | jq -r '.imageId'

-Workspace Mount & File Sync Strategy
+Workspace Mount and File Sync Strategy

-File system synchronization between host and container directly impacts developer velocity.
+Filesystem synchronization between host and container directly impacts developer velocity.
 Explicit mount definitions prevent permission lockouts and I/O bottlenecks.

-- Define explicit
+- Define an explicit

 {